 EXCERPT FROM THE PRESCIENCE

-Nidal rubbed the back of his neck.
-“Islam tells us that Jesus didn’t die on the cross.”
+Nidal glanced down at his sandals and pushed a loose stone aside.
+“You know, Islam tells us that Jesus didn’t die on the cross.”

 “What do you mean?”
 Nidal asked.